katarighe/Capstone-Meal-DB/README.md

 <!-- GETTING STARTED -->
 ## 💻 Getting Started <a name="getting-started"></a>

-The project that you are going to build is based on an online website based on an external API service.
-This repo provides some of the design guidelines for you to create the website.
-It is very important that when you personalize your project, it must have something unique in your portfolio to share with potential employers during the job searching process.
+The project you will build is an online website that uses an external API service.
+The repository provides design guidelines for creating the website, but it is important to personalize your project with something unique to add to your portfolio for job searching.

+The website will be based on an external API service, which means that it will pull data from another source.
+This could be a database, a web service, or another API.
+The repository provides some of the design guidelines for creating the website, such as the layout, the colors, and the fonts.
+However, it is important to personalize your project by adding your own unique touches.
+This could include using a different color scheme, adding custom graphics, or creating a unique user interface.

+Adding something unique to your project will make it stand out from other projects and make it more attractive to potential employers.
+It will also show that you are a creative and resourceful developer.
+When you are personalizing your project, it is important to keep your target audience in mind.
+What will they find interesting and engaging?
+What will make them want to use your website?

+By following the design guidelines in the repository and adding your own unique touches, you can create a website that is both visually appealing and functional.
+This will make it a valuable addition to your portfolio and help you stand out from other job seekers.

 ### Setup